Skip to Content

 A can of spray paint spraying a tin can.

-Wash the inside of your tin cans.
-Be really careful because if you used a can opener to open the can originally, the inside of the can is going to be a lot sharper than you expect.
+Be really careful because if you used a can opener to open the can originally, the rough edges around the inside of the can are going to be a lot sharper than you expect.
 (Trust me.
 I learned that the hard way when I made our Homemade Football Flatware Holder from a tin can).

 I stress the word lightly.